dmenisdev/portfolio-website/readme.md

 ## Install
 ```
-npm run install
+npm install
 ```

 ## Init files with personal data
+The npm post install should have automatically taken care of this but in case it didn't you can do it manually.

 Files that contain personal data are not in the git repository.
 However for each of those files there is an example file.
-Example files have the extenion `.example`, remove the extension and edit the file to include your personal data.
+Example files have the extenion `.example`, copy the file, remove the extension and edit the file to include your own personal data.

-Rename file `./ejs/data.json.example` to `./ejs/data.json`.
+Copy file `./ejs/data.json.example` to `./ejs/data.json`.

-Rename file `./sitemap.xml.example` to `./sitemap.xml`.
+Copy file `./sitemap.xml.example` to `./sitemap.xml`.

 # How to use